-Some breakdown providers will cover vehicles of all ages, but others won’t let you take out a policy if your car is more than 15 years old.
-Compared to modern cars, classic cars can be more difficult to fix and parts can be more difficult to find.
+Some breakdown providers will cover vehicles of all ages, but others won’t let you take out breakdown cover for cars over 15 years old.
+Compared to modern cars, classic cars can be more difficult to fix and parts could be more difficult to find.

 When you compare breakdown cover with Compare the Market, we’ll ask you the age of your vehicle.
-This allows us to show you a list of suitable providers who can offer you cover for an older car.
+This allows us to show you a list of suitable providers who can offer you old car breakdown cover.

 Is it worth getting classic car breakdown cover with insurance?

-When you buy car insurance, you’ll often see an option to add breakdown cover to your deal.
-This can be cost-effective, but it’s important to check the small print.
-For example, does it provide a recovery service or does it just offer roadside assistance?
+It could be cost-effective to add classic car breakdown cover to your car insurance, but it’s important to check the small print.
+For example, does it provide a recovery service or does it just offer classic car roadside assistance?
 Breakdown cover with insurance may not give you the full cover you need.